-At times, our series on tiny houses ventured toward… scathing.
+At times, our article on tiny houses ventured toward… scathing.
 Which isn’t even original, as evidenced by articles like this, this, this, this, this, this, this, this, this, this, this, this, and this.
 Jeez.
-Maybe this counts as punching down?
+Maybe this counts as punching down on the tiny house movement?

 So as promised, we will conclude our series by refocusing our discussion on what’s great about the tiny house movement.
 As the movement begins its slow fade into obscurity, these are the five points I pray leave a lasting impact on our culture.